This Is What Whales Are Betting On Block - Benzinga

 - Deutsche Bank has decided to maintain their Buy rating on Block, which currently sits at a price target of $180.

-- Daiwa Capital downgraded its action to Buy with a price target of $160
+- BMO Capital upgraded its action to Outperform with a price target of $159

 - Truist Securities has decided to maintain their Buy rating on Block, which currently sits at a price target of $220.

-- Jefferies has decided to maintain their Buy rating on Block, which currently sits at a price target of $155.
+- JP Morgan has decided to maintain their Overweight rating on Block, which currently sits at a price target of $192.

 - Credit Suisse has decided to maintain their Outperform rating on Block, which currently sits at a price target of $190.